Formalren/SynLongModel/README.md

 This project includes multiple NSHA models, including lifting coil model, transfer coil model, risk model, controller model, and these NSHA models constitute the NRCPS system.
+These models is showed in the NRCPS.XML.

 In addition to the NSHA model of NRCPS, we also performed accessibility analysis on these models and displayed them in the symbolic simulator.